Technical Writer — I turn complexity into clarity.

-A note-taking tool that works with Markdown syntax
+A free note-taking tool that works with Markdown syntax

-A daily note is a central place to capture all of your thoughts, ideas, and learnings for the day.
+A central place to capture all of your thoughts, ideas, and learnings for the day.

 One note per day.